DevCycleHQ-Sandbox/devcycle-use-cases/docs/early-access.md

 ## Implementation Steps

-Follow the steps below to implement the Early Access use case in our demo app:
+Follow the steps below to implement the Early Access use case in our demo React app:

 ### 1. **Configure Your Auth0 Application**